Density of group languages in shift spaces: Minimal subsets and modular cobounding maps

 \end{definition}

 We also say that $\alpha$ is a cobounding map \emph{mod $H$}.
-Observe that if $\alpha$ is a cobounding map then $\alpha(S^nx) = \alpha(x)\varphi^{(n)}(x)$ for all $n\in\Z$, with $\varphi^{(n)}$ as in~\eqref{eq:fn}.
+Observe that if $\alpha$ is a cobounding map, then for all $n\in\Z$, with $\varphi^{(n)}$ as in~\eqref{eq:fn}.

-As the name suggests, this definition is related to cohomological ideas in ergodic theory.
-These ideas have a rich history, as evidenced for instance by \cite{Anzai1951,Veech1969,Veech1975,Zimmer1976,Conze1976,Petersen1971,Schmidt1977,LemanczykMentezen2002}.
-In particular we may view a cobounding map as a \enquote{certificate} that (the cocycle defined by) $\varphi$ is a \emph{coboundary} mod $H$.
+As the name suggests, this definition is related to the cohomological equations developed in ergodic theory.
+These equations have a rich history, as evidenced for instance by \cite{Anzai1951,Veech1969,Veech1975,Zimmer1976,Conze1976,Schmidt1977,LemanczykMentezen2002}.
+In particular, we may view a cobounding map as a \enquote{certificate} that (the cocycle defined by) $\varphi$ is a \emph{coboundary} mod $H$.
 The next proposition clarifies the link between cobounding maps and closed invariant subsets.
-It is a special case of a result of Lema\'{n}czyk and Mentzen (\cite{LemanczykMentezen2002}, Proposition 2.1).
+It is a special case of a result of Lema\'{n}czyk and Mentzen~\cite[Proposition~2.1]{LemanczykMentezen2002}.